letsdodigital/coding-hands-on/dair/learning_outcomes.md

 - Understand the aims of this first AI module and what it will cover
 - Be able to list clinical uses for ML (LL4)
-- Statistical models
-  - Understand what a statistical model is at a broad level (LL2) TODO Move to module 2?
   - Understand what machine learning is at a broad level (LL2)
 - Understand what a loss function is (LL2)
 - Appreciate that there are a wide variety of optimisers and loss functions that can be used (LL2)
 - Understand the difference between supervised and unsupervised learning (LL2)
 - Gain an intuition for how training via backpropagation works via the ball on a hill analogy (LL2)
-- Gain an intuitive understanding of overfitting vs overfitting using a linear model as an example (LL2) TODO Move to module 5?
 - Pneumonia detection task
   - Disclaimer that this course will not cover intepretation of chest X-rays
-  - Understand dataset bias and clincial factors that can confound a dataset (LL4)
-    - Use examples to demonstrate clinical bias *TODO find appropriate examples* (LL4)
 - Data preprocessing
   - Understand considerations that must be made when standardising image data for model input (image size, image dimensions, contrast, brightness) (LL2)
-  - Understanding the importance of splitting the data into training, testing, and validation datasets (LL2)
   - Understand the importance of data augmentation when training (LL2)
   - Be able to name common data augmentation techniques (shearing, rotation, stretching, elastic deformation in medical imaging datasets) (LL2)
   - Understand how these concepts apply to other types of data (e.g. time-series data) (LL2)